Broken River Ski Area

-Broken River (Māori: Te Waka Ski Awa O Broken) is a club skifield in South Island, New Zealand.
+Broken River is a club skifield in South Island, New Zealand.
 Run by the Broken River Ski Club, it is located at about 110 km from Christchurch.
 The skifield claims to often have the longest ski season anywhere in Australasia.
 Also, by connecting with Craigieburn Valley, it claims to have the largest skiable area in New Zealand, at 900 ha.

 The grounds encompass a large, open basin with five ski tows and a skiable range from an altitude of 1420 to 1820 m.
 The difficulty distribution is 10% beginner, 40% intermediate, 50% advanced.

 Accommodation is in the form of three lodges: the full-service Lyndon Lodge, the more basic 28-bed Broken River Lodge, and the very basic 14-bed White Star Chalet for backpackers.
 Access to the accommodation is via a 15- to 30-minute walk from the carpark.
 There is a passenger lift (formerly a goods lift) between the carpark and the accommodation.

 The field also has a day lodge, Palmer Lodge, which has self-catering available as well as food and drink availability.